- Describe techniques for highlighting cause and effect

 link to Learning

-For a variety of easy to print graphic organizers that will help you organize your cause and effect essay, go to the Education Oasis website.
-You can click on any of the 11 charts and print a copy or save one to your desktop.
+For a variety of easy to print graphic organizers that will help you organize your cause and effect essay, go to the Education Oasis website and click on Cause and Effect.
+You can click on any of the 10 charts and print a copy or save one to your desktop.